foundation/foundation-sites/docs/pages/prototyping-utils.md

 ## Margin Helpers

-Generate spaces around the element with these easy to use margin classes.
+Generate spacing around elements with these easy to use margin classes.

 <div class="primary callout">
 	Please note that here below, `1 = 1 * $global-margin` and so on.
 By default `$global-margin` is equal to `1rem` which you can easily customize through [Sass Variables](#sass-variables).